akfite/fsfind/README.md

         * ...
     * `other-junk`

-We want to find all `data.csv` files under the file system without wasting time searching the `dataset-x` folders.
+We want to find all `data.csv` files under the file system without wasting time searching the `collect_x` folders.
 The brute-force way that searches everything would be:

 ```matlab
 files = fsfind(root, 'data\.csv', Depth=inf)